Biola English Faculty

 marc malandra

 Dr. Marc Malandra spends his free time perusing used book stores for rare books.
 He recently found a first edition copy of Arthur Conan Doyles’ The Coming of the Fairies (yes, the Sherlock Holmes author believed in fairies) and a first edition of Edith Wharton’s House of Mirth.
-He met his wife in Japan and once defended her from a Yakuza (gangster) on a train platform in Yokohama by throwing him into a trash can.
-Dr. Malandra believe literature builds empathy for people who may be very different from ourselves.
+He met his wife in Japan and once defended her from a yakuza (gangster) on a train platform in Yokohama by throwing him into a trash can.
+Dr. Malandra believes literature builds empathy for people who may be very different from ourselves.

 Paul buchanan

 Paul “Buck” Buchanan was born in Ireland.
-When he attended Biola in the Dark Ages, he took a Wilderness Survival class and survived for three days with nothing but the string and flint he could fit in a soup can.
+When he attended Biola in the Dark Ages, he took a Wilderness Survival class and subsisted for three days with nothing but the string and flint he could fit in a soup can.
 After working in a psych ward, Buck changed careers and began chasing aliens through corn fields, attending failed exorcisms, and solving cold crimes in order to get published in magazines.
 He now writes mystery, crime, and historical fiction novels.

 Shelley Garcia